Medininagar

-Medininagar, formerly Daltonganj, is a city municipal corporation in the Indian state of Jharkhand.
-It is the headquarters of Palamu division and Palamu district, as well as the subdivision and block of the same name.
+Medininagar, formerly Daltonganj, is a city and municipal corporation in Palamu district in the Indian state of Jharkhand.
+It is also the administrative headquarter of Palamu district and divisional headquarters of Palamu division, as well as the subdivision and block of the same name.
 The city is situated on the banks of the North Koel River.
+It is the main city in north-western part of Jharkhand.

 Origin of name

 The city was named Daltonganj during the British Raj after Irishman Colonel Edward Tuite Dalton (1815–1880), an anthropologist and the commissioner of Chota Nagpur in 1861.
 The name was changed to Medininagar in 2004 by the state government of Jharkhand, after Raja Medini Ray of the Chero dynasty.
 The former name is still retained in the name of the city's railway station.
 It is administered by the Medininagar Municipal Corporation, which was formed on 30 May 2015.

 Geography

 Medininagar is located at 24.03°N 84.07°E. It has an average elevation of 215 m.

 The Betla National Park is located about 20 km from the city.
 This park is known for tigers, and comes under the Palamau Tiger Project.
 Another picnic spot nearby is Kechki, located about 18 km from Medininagar, at the confluence of the Koel River and the Auranga River.
 Netarhat, a plateau covered with thick forests, is also situated near Medininagar.